Swimming In Reservoirs Is Illegal

 Reservoirs were never designed for swimming and are unsafe.
 They are full of hidden rocks, fallen trees and unstable ledges.
 The depths fluctuate suddenly.
 Water visibility is poor.
 Underwater currents can be treacherous.

-Emergency Medical Services officials advise extreme caution even in areas where open water swimming is permitted.
+Emergency Medical Services (EMS) officials advise extreme caution even in areas where open water swimming is permitted.
 Open water swimming poses different risks than pool swimming because of limited visibility, tidal action and fluctuations in water depth and temperature.
 It is unwise to swim without a lifeguard on duty.
 Always check the water depth and for hidden rocks before diving.

 About Tubing, Canoeing and Kayaking